thmosqueiro/thmosqueiro.github.io/_posts/2017-01-05-Nvidia-Jetson-ttyUSB0-drivers.md

 ## Compiling FTDI module

-Next I will walk through how we compiled the drivers from source.
+Next, I will walk through how we compiled the drivers from source.
 First, download the kernel source and uncompress it somewhere.
 In my case, this will be in my home directory.